Teaching

 Lectures

-I co-organise several lectures offered by the Chair for Software Engineering.
+I also co-organise several lectures offered by the Chair for Software Engineering.

 Seminars